openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Kaldi.md

  If you want to convert a model for inference on Intel® Movidius™ Myriad™, use the `--remove_memory` option.
 It removes the Memory layers from the OpenVINO IR files.
 Additional inputs and outputs will appear in the IR files instead.
-The Model Optimizer outputs the mapping between inputs and outputs.
+Model Optimizer will output the mapping between inputs and outputs.
 For example:
 ```sh
 [ WARNING ]  Add input/output mapped Parameter_0_for_Offset_fastlstm2.r_trunc__2Offset_fastlstm2.r_trunc__2_out -> Result_for_Offset_fastlstm2.r_trunc__2Offset_fastlstm2.r_trunc__2_out
 [ WARNING ]  Add input/output mapped Parameter_1_for_Offset_fastlstm2.r_trunc__2Offset_fastlstm2.r_trunc__2_out -> Result_for_Offset_fastlstm2.r_trunc__2Offset_fastlstm2.r_trunc__2_out